annus3/made-template/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. What are the primary contributing factors to the highest number of goals scored from specific positions in both the Premier League and La Liga?
+1. Which specific playing positions tend to score the most goals in both the Premier League and La Liga?
-2. Which specific playing positions tend to score the most goals in each league?
-How do factors like player attributes, team tactics, or match situations impact goal-scoring from different positions?
+2. Which features are helpful in predicting number of goals in both the leagues?

 ## Description